sarkershantonu/hardware/OpenMediaVault/readme.md

 - No UI packages
 - NO swap as I am using 8GB ram

-# Step 2 : Add Sources
+# Step 2 : Add Sources for openmediavault 3.0
 - Log in via ssh to your pc
 - Make your self root (su command)
 - put this openmediavault.list in /etc/apt/sources.list.d/

 # Step 3 : install open media valut
-- Copy this
+- Copy this omv-install.sh to home directory
+- type command

+sh omv-install.sh

+This will install open media vault requires 1+ GB

+# Step 4 : Access from URL
+- From another PC , goto http://<ip>:80
+- use "admin" as username
+- use "openmediavault" password